robusta-dev/kubewatch/docs/design.md

  - `MS Teams`: which send notification to MS Team incoming webhook based on information from config
  - `Slack`: which send notification to Slack channel based on information from config
  - `Smtp`: which sends notifications to email recipients using a SMTP server obtained from config
+ - `Lark`: which sends notifications to Lark incoming webhook based on information from config

 More handlers will be added in future.